mikael-ros/neobeam/readme.md

   }
   //...
 ```
-where ``path/to/neobeam.css`` is either local, for example ``css/neobeam.css`` or the direct link to the repo's CSS file: ``https://raw.githubusercontent.com/mikael-ros/neobeam/main/css/neobeam.css``.
+where ``path/to/neobeam.css`` is either local, for example ``css/neobeam.css`` or the direct link to the repo's CSS file, ex: ``https://raw.githubusercontent.com/mikael-ros/neobeam/main/css/neobeam.css``.
 Keep in mind that using the direct link might cause your presentation to change over time and it's best you have a local copy instead.

 3. Add it to your Marp presentation by adding:
 ```markdown